dfinity/canpack/README.md

 ## Rust Crates

-Add Canpack support to any IC Wasm-compatible Rust crate by exporting a top-level `canpack!` macro.
+It's relatively easy to add Canpack support to any IC Wasm-compatible Rust crate.

+First, add [`canpack`](https://crates.io/crates/canpack) as a dependency in your Cargo.toml file.

-For example, here is the implementation of the [`canpack-example-hello`](https://docs.rs/canpack-example-hello/latest/src/canpack_example_hello/lib.rs.html) crate:
+Here is the full implementation of the [`canpack-example-hello`](https://docs.rs/canpack-example-hello/latest/src/canpack_example_hello/lib.rs.html) crate:

 ```rust
 canpack::export! {